RuchiDhal/aws-vpc-lambda/README.md

 # aws-vpc-lambda
-Accessing internet from lambda from VPC
+Accessing internet from lambda in a VPC